Near-Infrared and Optical Observations of SN 2024rbc: The First Early Detection of CO and Dust in a Type Ib Supernova: Abstract

 \section{Abstract}

 We present optical and near-infrared (NIR) observations of the Type Ib supernova (SN) 2024rbc.
 Emission from the first CO overtone, resting on a dust continuum at $2.3-2.4$ $\mu$m, was observed at 62 days post-explosion.
-The CO band heads are not seen; the emission is broad and devoid of sharp spectral structure.
+The CO band heads are not resolved, and the emission appears broad, lacking sharp spectral features.
 This is the first observation of CO in the ejecta of a Type Ib SN reported in literature.
-Fitting a LTE model to the CO overtone derives a mass of $(5.2 \pm 1.2)$ $\times$ 10$^{-4}$ $M_{\odot}$, a temperature of $4040 \pm 435$ K, and a velocity of $5905 \pm 1960$ \kms.
-We also fitted a modified blackbody model to the dust continuum, deriving a dust temperature of $910 \pm 10$ K and a mass of $(1.3 \pm 0.1)$ $\times$ $10^{-3}$ $M_{\odot}$.
-Furthermore, the spectra of \rbc\ exhibit strong He I lines and numerous neutral and ionized metal lines.
+The spectra of \rbc\ exhibit strong He I lines and numerous neutral and ionized metal lines.
 Comparing the spectral evolution of \rbc\ to other Type Ib, Ic, and IIb SNe indicates it is a Type Ib SN.
+We compare the velocities of key optical lines to examine the evolution of the ejecta.
 Additionally, fitting SN light curve models of helium star progenitors computed with the STELLA code to photometric observations indicates a $^{56}$Ni mass of $0.07$ $M_\odot$ and an ejecta mass of $1.7$ $M_\odot$.
-We also compare the velocities of key optical lines to examine the evolution of the ejecta.
-Lastly, we discuss the observed CO and dust emission and its implications for early-Universe dust formation.
+Fitting a LTE model to the CO overtone implies a CO mass of 5.2 $\times$ 10$^{-4}$ $M_{\odot}$, a CO temperature of $4040$ K, and a CO velocity width of $5905$ \kms.
+We also fitted a modified blackbody model to the dust continuum, deriving a dust temperature of $910$ K and a dust mass of $1.3$ $\times$ $10^{-3}$ $M_{\odot}$.
+The CO provides direct evidence for the onset of dust formation, and the observed dust continuum likely originates from newly formed dust in the ejecta.
+However, robust dust mass estimates require MIR observations.